 Over the past few months, Microsoft has been busy adding lots of new features to Microsoft Teams to make managing teams remotely, easier.

 You could say that Teams is Microsoft’s answer to competing platforms like Slack.
-Microsoft Teams is a communication and collaboration platform for Microsoft Office 365 customers, designed to simplify group work internally and externally.
+Microsoft Teams is a communication and collaboration platform for Microsoft Office 365 customers, perfect for business professionals, and designed to simplify group work internally and externally.

 With tight integration with Microsoft, users can work on a variety of key Office 365 apps and tools, all in one window to help them work more effectively.

 Key benefits of Teams: